The Isaias Group

-The Isaias Group ("Grupo Isaías") is an Ecuadorian pan regional entrepreneurial conglomerate with an interest in a vast range of sectors, the key industries being media, telecommunications and banking.
-The group, which owns more than 100 companies, is owned by three brothers, Roberto Isaias, William Isaias and Estefano Isaias.
-For decades, the group owned companies across several industries, including commercial, real estate, agroindustry, oil, and media.
-The three brothers led the group's growth and diversification since the 1980s.
+The Isaias Group ("Grupo Isaías") is an Ecuadorian pan-regional business conglomerate with interest in a wide range of sectors, the key industries being media, telecommunications and banking.
+The group, consisting of over 100 companies, is owned by three brothers, Roberto Isaias, William Isaias and Estefano Isaias.
+Over several decades, the group owned companies across several industries, including commercial, real estate, agroindustry, oil, and media.

 Background

-The Isaias Group was founded in the 1930 and since at least 1960 has been investing in the United States, mostly in real estate, business investments, and banking.
+The Isaias Group was founded in the 1930 and, since at least 1960, has invested in the United States, mostly in real estate, business investments, and banking.

-In 1985, the group's bank, Filanbanco, was the sixth largest bank in Ecuador.
-By 1994, it had become the largest.
-Roberto served as executive president and William served as executive vice president until ownership of the bank was transferred to the Ecuadorian state.
+In 1985, the group's bank, Filanbanco, was the sixth largest bank in Ecuador; by 1994, it had become the largest.

-By 2006, the group's six largest companies were: Ecuadorian Television Network (TC Television), Industrial and Commercial Society EICA, Compañía Televisión del Pacífico (Gamavisión), Petromanabí, Producargo Producer of Alcohols, and EICA Emilio Isaias Compañía de Comercio.
+By 2006, the group's six largest companies were: Ecuadorian Television Network (TC Television), Industrial and Commercial Society EICA, Compañía Televisión del Pacífico (Gamavisión), Petromanabí, Producargo, and EICA Emilio Isaias Compañía de Comercio.
+Roberto served as executive president and William as executive vice president of Filanbanco until the bank was transferred to the Ecuadorian state.

-Additionally, the group also owned the Republic National Bank, which became the 5th largest bank in Florida.
-It was founded in 1971 and sold in 1999.
-The bank's mission was to help the Latin American (and especially Cuban-American) community in the 1970s.
+The group also owned the Republic National Bank, which became the 5th largest bank in Florida; it was founded in 1971 and sold in 1999.

-The Isaias Group also controlled a company dedicated to stem cell research, Da Vinci Biosciences, LLC and DV Biologics.
-In 2017, the Orange County California District Attorney filed a case against Estefano Isaias and his son Estefano Isaias Jr. alleging the companies were involved in unfair, unlawful and fraudulent practices.
-The case involved the companies selling of fetal tissue and cells for profit.
-Both companies were agreed to pay $7,785 billion in a settlement and cease operating in California.
-Company principals Andres Isaias, Estefano Isaias Sr., and Estefano Isaias Jr. were named as defendants in the settlement.
+The Isaias Group also controlled companies engaged in stem-cell research, Da Vinci Biosciences, LLC and DV Biologics.
+In 2017, the Orange County, California District Attorney filed a case alleging the companies were involved in the unlawful sale of fetal tissue and cells.
+The companies agreed to pay $7.785 million in a settlement and to cease operating in California.